BlackRob/details_the_game/_posts/200528_sentence_adverbs.md

 He did it. _How did he do it?_ He __clearly__ did it [i.e. it's easy to see that he did it]

 In the second case, __clearly__ acts on the whole sentence.
-It expresses the speaker's feelings about the it.
+It expresses the speaker's feelings about it.
 When adverbs are used this way they're called "sentence adverbs".
 Sentence adverbs are similar to interjections in how they reflect the speaker's attitude.

 Imagine this situation: you and I are trying to solve a mystery.
 Today is Karen's birthday.
 We bought her a cake, but someone ate the entire thing!
-We decide to look at the social media accounts of all the suspects, and one of the them, Tom, just posted a picture of himself with frosting all over his face and the hashtag _#CakeBandit_.
+We decide to look at the social media accounts of all the suspects, and one of them, Tom, just posted a picture of himself with frosting all over his face and the hashtag _#CakeBandit_.
 When you see this you might say: